yoctoproject/poky/documentation/migration-guides/migration-1.5.rst

    item not mentioned in :term:`ERROR_QA` or :term:`WARN_QA` would be treated as a warning.
 Consequently, several important items were not already in the default value of :term:`WARN_QA`.
-All of the possible QA checks are now documented in the ":ref:`insane.bbclass <ref-classes-insane>`" section.
+All of the possible QA checks are now documented in the ":ref:`ref-classes-insane`" section.

 -  An additional QA check has been added to check if ``/usr/share/info/dir`` is being installed.
 Your recipe should delete